The Benefits Of Entering Into A Prenuptial Agreement

 Examples of material changes in circumstances are the needs of a child changing, the income and living situation of parent changing, or a parent achieving sobriety.
 If you are desirous of changing your current custody and visitation arrangement, Whitney Pennington can help you understand if a material change of circumstance has occurred that is sufficient to reopen the case.

 If you are overwhelmed with the custody and visitation process, Whitney Pennington is ready to guide you through it.
 She personalizes her strategy based upon your individual needs.
 She is ready to defend your interests in settlement negotiations and fight for your interests trial.
-To schedule a consultation to discuss your legal needs, contact her (571) 481-9977 today.
+To discuss your legal needs with experienced family law attorneys in Abingdon, VA, schedule a consultation by calling (571) 481-9977 today.